 - 1 tsp pure vanilla extract

-- 8 tbsp (1 stick) vegan butter like Earth Balance
+- 16 tbsp (2 sticks) vegan butter like Earth Balance, softened at room temperature

 - ¼ cup mango pulp or puree